-If you plan to attend this meeting, please RSVP to Sergio Guerra (firstname.lastname@example.org) by Wednesday, April 10th.
-Feel free to share this announcement with other colleagues who may be interested.
+If you plan to attend this meeting, please RSVP to Miriam Hacker (firstname.lastname@example.org) by Monday, June 17th.